 I ordered two samples, the Black and the Walnut.
-I ended up mixing the Walnut with just a touch of black added (I tend to mix stains to get the results I want), and here is the final color.
+I mixed the Walnut with just a touch of black added (I tend to mix stains to get the desired results), and here is the final color.

 After six months of use, we are delighted with how they are holding up with the Monocoat.

-I have touched them up (I don’t bother to mix the two colors; just used the Walnut) a time or two for nicks but mostly use boos mineral oil every few months when they start to look a bit dry.
+I have touched them up (I don’t bother to mix the two colors; I just used the Walnut) a time or two for nicks, but mostly use boos mineral oil every few months when they start to look a bit dry.
 I don’t consider that too hard for regular maintenance.

-I put the mineral oil on and let it sit overnight, and wipe off the excess in the am.
+I put the mineral oil on with a clean rag, let it sit overnight, and wipe off the excess in the am.

-It doesn’t feel like a lot of upkeep, but I do make sure we have a cutting board handy at all times.
+It doesn’t feel like a lot of upkeep, but I make sure we always have a cutting board handy.

-If you went the more traditional route, you can apply another layer of tung oil every 4 months or so, though you’re supposed to wait 3-4 days before using the countertops again.
+If you went the more traditional route, you can apply another thin coat of tung oil every four months or so, though you’re supposed to wait 3 to 4 days before using the countertops again.

-Still how questions about this DIY improvement project?
+Still have questions about this DIY improvement project?
 Here are some common concerns and questions.

-This is completely a personal preference.
-I’m clearly on the “yes!” side but if you like the lighter, natural look of butcher block – there’s no need to change it.
-Plenty of people simply seal their countertops with mineral oil and keep them natural.
+This is entirely a personal preference.
+I’m clearly on the “yes!” side, but if you like the lighter, natural look of butcher block – there’s no need to change it.
+Plenty of people seal their countertops with mineral oil and keep them natural.